 Take a Deep Breath in Neptun

-In addition to watersports, golf courses, and an amusement park, Neptun is home to countless hotels, shops, and restaurants, as well as an acclaimed balneary clinic offering a selection of spa treatments and therapies using mud from the nearby Lake Techirghiol.
+In addition to watersports, golf courses, and an amusement park, Neptun is home to countless hotels, shops, and restaurants.
+It also has an acclaimed balneary clinic that offers a selection of spa treatments and therapies using mud from nearby Lake Techirghiol.

 The resort is located 38 km south of Constanta and about 6 km north of Mangalia.